From Semantic To Instance: A Semi-Self-Supervised Learning Approach: Material and Methods

-We subsequently trained two models on the Microsoft COCO 2017 dataset, using its training and validation sets, with the same exact parameters as those utilized in the wheat experiments with some exceptions.
-These models were trained on both the RGB and GLM versions of the dataset, with an adjusted batch size of $48$, enabled by a training image size of $640 \times 640$ (up from the batch size of $18$ for $1024 \times 1024$ images in wheat experiments).
+We subsequently trained two models on the training split of the Microsoft COCO 2017 dataset, with the same exact parameters as those utilized in the wheat experiments with some exceptions.
+We utilized the validation split (5k images) exclusively for evaluation to ensure zero data leakage during training.
+These models were trained on both the RGB and \ColorMap versions of the dataset, with an adjusted batch size of $48$, enabled by a training image size of $640 \times 640$ (up from the batch size of $18$ for $1024 \times 1024$ images in wheat experiments).
 Given the dataset's substantial size, both COCO models were trained for $50$ epochs.
 Additionally, we set IoU and conf parameters to be 0.6 and 0.25, respectively, during the evaluation.
-These two parameters enhanced both RGB and GLM model performances on the COCO validation set.
+These two parameters enhanced both RGB and \ColorMap model performances on the COCO validation set.
 We evaluate the models on the validation set of this dataset, as annotations for its test subset were unavailable.

-Note that we only require the binary (foreground vs. background) mask to create the GLM version of the data.
+Note that we only require the binary (foreground vs. background) mask to create the \ColorMap version of the data.
+These masks were generated by aggregating all ground-truth instance annotations into a single binary foreground channel.
 This implies that, unlike the binary mask used as the semantic mask for the single-class wheat dataset, it serves as a binary mask instead of the semantic mask for the COCO dataset, which contains 80 distinct object classes.

 All experiments were executed on three GPUs, specifically two \textit{A40 GPUs} each equipped with $48$ GB GDDR6, and one \text{Tesla V100S PCIe} with $32$GB GPU.
 The environment was configured with Python \text{3.12}, Ultralytics version \text{8.2.79}, and PyTorch \text{2.4.0+cu124}.